ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/07-URL-Analysis.md

 ---

-# Step 7 – MXToolbox Analysis
+# 📬 Step 7 – MXToolbox Analysis

-Multiple DNS and email security checks were performed.
+Multiple DNS and email security checks were performed using MXToolbox.

 ## MX Record

-No mail server (MX record) was configured.
+No MX record was configured for the domain.

+This indicates that the domain is not configured to receive email.

 Screenshot: